jessepav/lacygoill-wiki-backup/vim/vimL.md

 ---

-Without a partial, you would had to write:
+Without a partial, you would have to write:

     call Func(1, 2)
     call Func(1, 2, 3, 4)